-In 2012, Kingston Environment Centre, inspired by its need to find permanent new premises and to bring environmentalism into the mainstream, brought together a wide range of residents and community and arts groups to discuss ways of conserving and reviving these buildings for community use.
-Two public meetings in July and October 2012, and a "Have your say" initiative (see page 4, box on right, and back page) generated much enthusiasm and many attractive and creative ideas that could bring something new and interesting to Kingston and provide a flexible and sociable base for many groups, activities and enterprises that can currently encounter difficulties in finding appropriate spaces in the town centre.
+In 2012, Kingston Environment Centre, inspired by its need to find permanent new premises and to bring environmentalism into the mainstream, brought together a wide range of residents, community and arts groups to discuss ways of conserving and reviving these buildings for community use.
+Two public meetings10 in July and October, and a "Have your say" initiative (see page 4 and next page) generated much enthusiasm and many attractive and creative ideas that could bring something new and interesting to Kingston and provide a flexible and sociable base for many groups, activities and enterprises that can currently encounter difficulties in finding appropriate spaces in the town centre.
 Participants also suggested "blocks" and "bridges" to progress.